MicrosoftDocs/machine-learning-server-docs/microsoft-r/overview-operationalize-analytics.md

 In a Windows environment, multi-server topologies are supported through Windows clustering methodologies.
 Compute nodes can be made highly available using Windows server failover clusters in Active-Active mode.
 Web nodes can be scaled out using Windows network load balancing.
 R Server also supports production-grade workloads and seamless integration with popular [enterprise security solutions](operationalize/security.md).

-For more information and next steps, see the articles on [the introduction to operationalizing analytics](operationalize/about.md) and [configuring R Server to operationalize](operationalize/configuration-initial.md).
+For more information and next steps, see the articles on [the introduction to operationalizing analytics](operationalize/about.md) and [configuring R Server to operationalize](operationalize/admin-get-started.md).

 > [!NOTE]
 > In this context, clustered topologies are composed of standalone servers, not nodes in Hadoop or cloud services in Azure.
 The ability to use R Server to operationalize analytics is available in many, but not all, of the supported platforms.
 For the most up-to-date list, see [supported R Server platforms](rserver-install-supported-platforms.md).

-## Operationalizing analytics with R Server

-**Applies to:  Microsoft R Server 9.x**  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; (Find archived "DeployR 8.x" docs [here](../deployr-about.md).)

-Today, more and more businesses are adopting advanced analytics for mission critical decision making in areas such as fraud detection, healthcare and manufacturing.
-Typically, the data scientists first build out the predictive models and only then can businesses deploy those models in a production environment and consume them for predictive actions.

 ## Solving Long Development Lifecycles